 - Recreational activities

 Multiple approaches are integrated into treatment to provide the most effective care.
-For instance, mindfulness-based relapse prevention not only supports recovery needs but also helps to ease the symptoms of trauma, grief, anxiety, and depression.
+For instance, mindfulness-based relapse prevention not only supports recovery needs but also helps to ease the symptoms of trauma, anxiety, grief and depression in men.
 DBT combined with the 12 steps supports recovery needs and substance use while also helping to manage symptoms related to personality disorders, improve relationship functioning, and increase coping skills for various mental health symptoms and diagnoses.

 At Crossroads, Healing Trauma and Seeking Safety are also used to treat symptoms related to trauma.
 During individual treatment, clients work with masters-level clinicians who are trained in co-occurring disorders.
 This allows for further personalization of care and more in-depth, specific exploration and processing to treat co-occurring symptoms.
 While group therapy is beneficial, individual therapy takes the work done in groups to a deeper level through one-on-on sessions.
 Clients and clinicians collaborate on individualized treatment plans to ensure goals are tailored to their needs.